 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the main supply with meter located in an external inspection box.
+Gas is from the mains supply with the meter located within an external inspection box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and where seen plumber fittings were of copper and PVC pipework.
-The sanitary arrangements comprise a three piece white suite in each of the bath and shower rooms and a two piece white suite in the ground floor WC.
+Cold water is from the public main and, where seen, plumber fittings were of copper and PVC pipework.
+The sanitary arrangements comprise a three piece coloured suite in the bathroom and a three piece white suite in the shower room.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The subjects have system of gas central heating via radiators.
-The gas boiler located in the kitchen also provides hot water which is stored within the insulated hot water cylinder located in a bedroom cupboard.
+The property has a system of gas central heating via radiators.
+The gas boiler is located in the garage and also provides hot water.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Foul and surface water drainage appears to be to the main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-There appears to be smoke and intruder alarms installed.
+Where not already fitted smoke detectors should be installed.
 Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.